Language selection

 Other information

-The admission procedure commences with the submission of an application form.
+The admission procedure commences with the submission of a complete application form and all obligatory attachments.

 Important dates:

-• Alternative entrance examination date: June 25, 2024, can be requested for serious reasons only
+• Alternative entrance examination date: June 23 till June 27, 2025, can be requested for serious reasons only

 Admission for studies

-Admission for studies in one of our doctoral study programmes taught in English except the programme Physics Education and General Problems of Physics will be granted to the applicants who
+Admission for studies in one of our doctoral study programmes taught in English will be granted to the applicants who

 • Submitted a complete application form together with all obligatory attachments before the deadline,